Gerisian waited for Kong to do something, anything, but he simply stared at the woman who at one point, his entire world had revolved around.

 The Gorgonopsid started to ram itself into a wall to get the creature off, but the bat quickly managed to fly out of reach of the predator and started to circle it.

-Before the bat could get up, the Gorgonopsid quickly grabbed the bat by the leg, which it broke in it’s jaws.
+Before the bat could get up, the Gorgonopsid grabbed it by the leg, which it broke in it’s jaws.
 It then hurled the bat over 20 feet in the air, until it smashed against the top of the cave William and the others were hiding in.
 The bat’s corpse then rolled from the top of the cave and dropped in front of it.

 The Gorgonopsid quickly ran up to the bat’s body and growled at the people in the cave.
 It was worried they were going to steal it’s kill and went as far as to stick it’s head and upper body into the cave.
 It pushed the former prisoners back as far as they could go.
 Daniel couldn’t help but laugh at how they’d become trapped by the creature, but his joy was short lived, as barrage of spears from above soon pelted the Gorgonopside causing it to drop.